dtcv/mysql2postgresql/README.md

 # mysql2postgresql
 Convert mysql dump file to postgresql script.
-### How to build test23
+### How to build test
 `go get github.com/dtcv/mysql2postgresql`
 ### How to use
 1. use mysqldump to dump database from mysql:
 `mysqldump --compatible=postgresql --default-character-set=utf8 --hex-blob -r databasename.mysql -u root databasename`
 2. convert the dump file to postgresql script:
 `mysql2postgresql -i databasename.mysql -o databasename.sql`
-3. use the script with psql1111:
+3. use the script with psql:
 `\i databasename.sql`

 ### Reference